-If you access a File Allocation Table (FAT) filesystem on a floppy disk or partition used by DOS, you can do so using any of three filesystem type codes: msdos, which limits you to 8.3 filenames; vfat, which supports Windows-style long filenames; or umsdos, which is a Linux-only extension that supports Linuxstyle long filenames.
+If you access a File Allocation Table (FAT) filesystem on a removable disk or partition used by DOS, you can do so using any of three filesystem type codes: msdos, which limits you to 8.3 filenames; vfat, which supports Windows-style long filenames; or umsdos, which is a Linux-only extension that supports Linux-style long filenames.

-A pair of filenames are particularly special.
-The filename that consists of a single dot (.) refers to the current directory, while a double dot (..) refers to the parent directory.
-For instance, if your current directory is /home/jerry, . refers to that directory and .. refers to /home.
+Two filenames are particularly special.
+A filename that consists of a single dot (.) refers to the current directory, whereas a filename that consists of a double dot (..) refers to the parent directory.
+For instance, if your current directory is /home/jerry, then . refers to that directory and .. refers to /home.

-One critical difference between Linux filenames and those of most other OSs is that Linux treats its filenames in a case-sensitive way-Filename.txt is different from filename.txt or FILENAME.TXT.
+One critical difference between Linux filenames and those of many other OSs is that Linux treats its filenames in a case-sensitive way; in other words, Filename.txt is different from filename.txt or FILENAME.TXT.
 All three files can exist in a single directory.
 Under Windows, all three filenames refer to the same file.
 Although Windows 95 and later all retain the case of the filename, they ignore it when you refer to an existing file, and they don't permit files whose names differ only in case to co-exist in a single directory.
 This difference isn't a major problem for most people who migrate from Windows to Linux, but you should be aware of it.
 It can also cause problems when you try to read a FAT disk using the Linux vfat driver because Linux has to follow the Windows rules when managing files on that disk.

 You can use wildcards with many commands.
-A wildcard is a symbol or set of symbols that stand in for other characters.
+A wildcard is a symbol or set of symbols that stands in for other characters.
 Three classes of wildcards are common in Linux:

 ?
 A question mark (?) stands in for a single character.
-For instance, b??k matches book, balk, buck, or any other four-letter filename that begins with b and ends with k.
+For instance, b??k matches book, balk, buck, or any other four-character filename that begins with b and ends with k.